- Many applications are designed more to be sold versus to be implemented.

 - Application software relies upon underlying layers.
-These layers include things like databases, operating systems and hardware.
+These layers include things like databases, operating systems, and hardware.
 When these underlying layers change, the software must also change.
 For instance, if an operating system falls out of favour, the software must be ported to the new operating system.
 The software is designed to work on a particular category of hardware.
 When the hardware changes, the software must be rewritten.
 For example, there has been a movement from single-processing servers to multi-processor servers.
-When this occurred, some vendors (particularly those who sell high-performance applications) did not place porting multi-threaded processing high enough on the development prioritisation list, so are still only using single processors.
+When this occurred, some vendors (particularly those who sell high-performance applications) did not place porting multi-threaded processing high enough on the development prioritization list, so they are still only using single processors.

 - Software is a rapidly evolving product category.
 Applications must be continuously updated, or they become outdated.
 There can be classic cars—cars that you wish they still made—but standard software is just uncompetitive software.
 If you were to go back and review software from a decade ago, you would notice that the software appears dated compared to current designs.
 Much of the software we use has not been around that long, and while an application may have the same name as what was sold as the same product a decade ago, it is a very different animal.

-- Larger vendors often acquire successful and innovative small vendors.
+- More significant vendors often acquire successful and innovative small vendors.
 When this happens, the most common outcome is for the acquired vendor to stop being a leader in their category.
 The acquiring vendor procures the smaller vendor’s customers and stops innovating with the product.
 Many of the employees of the acquired firm, particularly those most responsible for product innovation, leave the merged company.
 Acquisitions are one of the prime causes of a software product becoming irrelevant.

-- Under constant pressure to add functionality, applications can become so high-maintenance and demanding to use that they lose their original benefit and become vulnerable to less complex products that work more efficiently.
+- Under constant pressure to add functionality, applications can become so high-maintenance and demanding to use that they lose their primary benefit and become vulnerable to less complicated products that work more efficiently.
 The blogging platform WordPress recognized this phenomenon.
 WordPress is the most popular blogging platform in the world, and powers many of the blogs and websites that we all read.
 I have been working with the software since 2007.
 This highly respected software is free and has grown enormously since it was initially introduced.
-Essentially, WordPress receives an unlimited number of requests to add functionality to its software.
+Mainly, WordPress receives an unlimited number of requests to add functionality to its software.
 However, early on it decided not to develop the product to meet all of these requests, but instead to allow plug-ins.
-WordPress allows merely its software to interoperate with third-party software vendors (most of them do not charge for the software they create), and in this way, WordPress is not responsible for developing or maintaining those plug-ins.
+WordPress allows merely its software to interoperate with third-party software vendors (most of them do not charge for the software they create).
+In this way, WordPress is not responsible for developing or maintaining those plug-ins.
 This system has been extraordinarily successful and has allowed WordPress to continue to grow with a seemingly unending number of plug-ins.
 WordPress is not distracted and instead can concentrate on what it does best, which is continuing to develop the core WordPress software.